 This post may contain affiliate links.
 Please read our disclosure policy.

-This mini blueberry cake is soft, buttery, and filled with sweet blueberries.
-It’s quick to make and perfectly sized for one or two people.
+This small blueberry cake is soft, buttery, and full of juicy blueberries.
+It bakes in one small dish, just enough for one or two people.

 Featured Comment